tafariberesford/My-API-Project/README.md

 #### MVP

-- User should be able to search for recipes by typing in ingredients
+- Users should be able to search for recipes
 - Users should be able to see images of recipes
-- Site uses flexbox to style the way recipes appear on page
+- Old recipe selections should be deleted upon new selections

 #### PostMVP
 - User should be able to hover over items.